apache/flink/docs/dev/stream/state/state.md

 All types of state also have a method `clear()` that clears the state for the currently active key, i.e. the key of the input element.

-<span class="label label-danger">Attention</span> `FoldingState` will be deprecated in one of
-the next versions of Flink and will be completely removed in the future.
+<span class="label label-danger">Attention</span> `FoldingState` and `FoldingStateDescriptor` have been deprecated in Flink 1.4 and will be completely removed in the future.
 A more general alternative will be provided.

 It is important to keep in mind that these state objects are only used for interfacing with state.
 The state is not necessarily stored inside but might reside on disk or somewhere else.